nrfconnect/sdk-nrf/samples/bootloader/README.rst

 The |NSIB| (NSIB), previously also known as *B0* or ``b0``, is a secure bootloader built and maintained by Nordic Semiconductor.
 It is specifically tailored for the :ref:`immutable bootloader architecture <immutable_bootloader>` of a secure boot chain.
-It can verify and boot a second-stage bootloader or application while providing a persistent and reliable *Root of Trust* (RoT).
+It can verify and boot a second-stage bootloader or application while providing a persistent and reliable :term:`Root of Trust (RoT)`.

 See :ref:`ug_bootloader` for more information about the full bootloader chain.